 Sales and Licensing Information

-Both TSReader Standard and TSReader Professional can be purchased using a credit card via our on-line sales partner, Digital River or using a credit card or PayPal account on the Paypal system.
-Digital River delivers the latest TSReader immediately - Paypal will require manual processing.
+Both TSReader Standard and TSReader Professional can be purchased using a credit card via the PayPal system.
 Orders are also accepted by means of a purchase order for commercial establishments but please get in touch with us first.

 The TSReader license allows operation by a single user on a single PC.
 This means that if you're on a team at work and have multiple team members using TSReader, each needs their own license, but if you're using a copy on your main work PC and you sometimes use a laptop in the field you only need one license since only PC will be used at a time.
 Conversely, if you have a PC at the office and a monitoring PC in a remote location, that PC needs it's own license.

 We do not offer discounts on TSReader nor site licenses and we do not provide discounts to resellers.
 There are two exceptions to these rules: Either OEM customers who bundle TSReader with their own product or large orders of 100 licenses or more.
 For either of these situations, please feel free to email us.

 ||Purchase TSReader Standard on-line via PayPal for $99 per license.
 A PayPal account is not required - a credit card can be used too.
 Updates to TSReader are included for one year from purchase date and $29 per year after the first year.
 PayPal requires manual processing so your order may take a few hours to deliver via email.|